F041/Gente_strana_App/README.md

 ### To do:
-- fix chatScreen when messages reach a certian quantity
-- fix images in UsersListScreen, PPScreen
+- fix images in UsersListScreen
-- fix linearprogress when downloading translate model
 - speacial theme for who has dyslexia
 - "reply to one bubble"
 - facebook registration and login

 ### Customizing the App (For Developers)

 if you fork this, you'd need to edit some strings in ```res/values/strings``` and ```res/values-en/strings```, like the appname.
-And of course you'd need your own Firebase instance on google.
+And of course you'd need your own Firebase instance on google, with extensions like Remote Config.
 Tham means also spitting blood with Firestore Database rules.
 This repo doesn't come with Firebase Functions, that help, for example, to manage notifications.